harmony-one/harmony-ops/test-automation/api-tests/README.md

   --cli_path HMY_BINARY_PATH
                         ABSOLUTE PATH of CLI binary.
+Default uses the CLI included in pyhmy module --cli_passphrase PASSPHRASE
+                        Passphrase used to unlock the keystore.
+Default is 'harmony-one'
-Default uses the CLI included in pyhmy module --keystore KEYS_DIR   Direcotry of keystore to import.
-Must follow the format of CLI's keystore.
+  --keystore KEYS_DIR   Direcotry of keystore to import.
+Must follow the
+                        format of CLI's keystore.
 Default is
                         ./TestnetValidatorKeys